The Coaching Professional Level 5 apprenticeship aligns with the professional accreditation standards of coaching bodies:

 The course also covers tools and techniques for use in delivering supervision to professional coaches, and which will expand the candidate’s repertoire and deepen their awareness as a coach.

 “Coaching supervision is a conversation with a coaching approach that provides a thinking space where coaches can be supported in reflecting upon their work with clients, build their confidence, reinforce their coaching mindset, and receive mentoring, recognition and challenge from another experienced coach.”

-Time frame of the Coaching Professional Apprenticeship Programme
+Time frame of the Coaching Professional Level 5 Apprenticeship Programme

-In line with Apprenticeship Levy requirements, the programme is completed over 14 months plus a three month assessment process.
-A 12 month programme may be available for candidates who can evidence approved prior learning.
+In line with Apprenticeship Levy requirements, the programme is completed over 12 months plus a three-month assessment process.

 About the Apprenticeship Levy

 The apprenticeship levy is a scheme introduced by the UK government in 2017 whereby organisations with an annual wage bill of over £3m pay a tax of 0.5% of that wage bill.
 This tax can be recouped only through training apprentices, and unused portions cannot be carried forward to the next tax year.
 For full details of the Apprenticeship Levy see https://www.gov.uk/topic/further-education-skills/apprenticeships.
 Our training meets all the Learning Outcomes of the Coaching Professional Level 5 Apprenticeship Standard Programme as defined by the Institute for Apprenticeships and Technical Education.

 Call +44 (0)207 022 4923